GoogleChrome/web.dev/src/site/content/en/fast/codelab-cloudinary-url-api/index.md

 - To preview the site press the **View App** button (in the right-bottom corner).
-- Run the Lighthouse performance audit (Lighthouse ❯ Options ❯ Performance) on the <a target="_blank" rel="noopener noreferrer" href="https://codelab-cloudinary.glitch.me/">live version</a> of your Glitch and verify that the "Efficiently encode images" as well as "Serve images in next-gen formats" audits were passed.
+- Run the Lighthouse performance audit (Lighthouse ❯ Options ❯ Performance) on the live version of your Glitch and verify that the "Efficiently encode images" as well as "Serve images in next-gen formats" audits were passed.

 ### RESULTS